 Liz Lemon has enjoyed a successful career, but she also invented a fake-astronaut-boyfriend named Mike Dexter, she accidentally sold NBC to a German television network, and she even spent a weird night out with James Franco and a body pillow he named Kimiko.
 Perfect is boring.
 Perfect won’t get you past your pilot episode.
 You don’t need a laugh track to help you bounce back from your foibles, and you certainly don’t need the applause of a studio audience to know you’re fly.

 Have the cojones to say 2013 is going to be YOUR writing year, and go out and do it Liz Lemon style, which means with a sensible pair of glasses, some gender neutral shoes, and carp po’boy sandwich with extra chuckle from Fatty Fat’s Sandwich Ranch.
-So put on your best writerly blazer, get out your pen, and as LL would say: Get to work, nerds!subscribe to Ploughshares?
+So put on your best writerly blazer, get out your pen, and as LL would say: Get to work, nerds!Might we be so bold as to suggest that you subscribe to Ploughshares?